jgromes/RadioShield/README.md

 ## Revision A
-After a first few prototypes, rev. A is the first fully tested and working KITE Shield.
+After a first few prototypes, rev. A is the first fully tested and working shield.
 Supported modules:
 * **ESP8266** WiFi module
 * **HC-05** Bluetooth module